zellij-org/zellij/docs/MANPAGE.md

 * __scroll__ - allows scrolling within the focused pane.
 * __renametab__ - is a "hidden" mode that can be passed to _SwitchToMode_
   action.
 It will trigger renaming of a tab.
+* __renamepane__ - is a "hidden" mode that can be passed to _SwitchToMode_
+  action.
+It will trigger renaming of a pane.
 * __session__ - allows detaching from a session.

 Theme
 =====
-A color theme can be defined either in truecolor, or 256 format.
+A color theme can be defined either in truecolor, 256 or hex color format.
 Truecolor:
 ```
 fg: [0, 0, 0]